eccentricdevotion/TARDIS/randomiser-circuit.md

     z: 5000
 ```

 Maximum +/- number of blocks the random location search will look between in x and z directions, so default will be -5000 to 5000 in both x and z directions.
-If the WorldBorder plugin is installed or a vaniila world border is in use, then those settings will be used instead.
+If the WorldBorder plugin is installed or a vanilla world border is in use, then those settings will be used instead.

 In _artron.yml_:
 ```yaml